Audi RS Q E-Tron Off-Roader Breaks Cover For 2022 Dakar Rally

 The energy converter also contains a third motor-generator unit (MGU) to recharge the battery while the RS Q E-Tron is being pushed hard.
 Audi Sport has developed the high-riding racer with a 50-kWh pack that weighs 370 kilograms (815 pounds) and with support for an energy recovery mechanism during braking.

 According to the peeps from Ingolstadt, the total output delivered by the electric drivetrain is rated at 500 kilowatts or 670 horsepower.
-As per Dakar Rally regulations, the vehicle weighs at least 2,000 kilograms (4,409 pounds)
+As per Dakar Rally regulations, the vehicle weighs at least 2,000 kilograms (4,409 pounds).

 Audi says the RS Q E-Tron had its first outing earlier this month in Neuburg and will undergo a comprehensive test program until the end of the year which will include entries at cross-country rallies.